Last updated:

 Government response

-Moroccan authorities are leading all response activities, including search and recovery, ensuring adequate blood supply and sending food and critical non-food items to the most affected areas.
+Moroccan authorities led all response activities, including search and recovery, ensuring adequate blood supply and sending food and critical non-food items to the most affected areas.

 On Sept.
 15, the Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, Martin Griffiths, spoke to reporters in Geneva and said, “the country has a distinguished history of building up and investing in its own response capacities, as well as the incredible generosity of local organizations and volunteers from across the country.
 The Moroccan Government has mobilized tremendous resources to respond to the earthquake, pulling survivors from the rubble, providing medical care and distributing essential aid.
 Mr. Griffiths reiterated that the United Nations stands ready to support the immediate and longer-term national efforts, including on coordination.”

-Until there is an international appeal, organizations providing support services must already have a presence in the country.
-It is uncertain if Morocco will ask for assistance.
+Morocco did not issue an appeal for international assistance, instead, it selected which international offers of support it would take.
 Professor Sylvie Brunel at Paris-Sorbonne University is the former President of Action Against Hunger.
 She told Le Figaro, “King Mohamed VI therefore wants to keep control of his country.
 It is also a form of national pride … International humanitarian aid always flows from developed to undeveloped countries.
 As an emerging country, which wants to be an interlocutor with Europe and which aspires to the status of regional power in Africa, Rabat wants to show that it is sovereign, capable of managing relief, and not behave like a poor country..”

-The New York Times reports that the government hasn’t shared much information, and some Moroccans on social media are criticizing the government’s response as “slow and uncoordinated.”
+The New York Times reported that in the immediate aftermath that the government hadn’t shared much information, and some Moroccans on social media criticized the government’s response as “slow and uncoordinated.”

 As the Associated Press reports, “Quickly getting them to Morocco’s disaster zone in the Atlas Mountains could have been tough.
 Roads and dirt tracks that can be hard to navigate at the best of times were destroyed and blocked by fallen rocks.
 Morocco also has bad memories of chaotic international aid that followed another deadly quake in 2004.
 After the latest temblor, the Interior Ministry cautioned that poorly coordinated aid ‘would be counterproductive.’”